Quick answer

 No Digital Nomad Visa (Yet)

 Unlike Portugal or Croatia, South Africa does not yet offer a dedicated digital nomad visa.
+Use our visa checkerto compare South Africa’s options against countries with dedicated nomad visas.
 Many remote workers enter on a 90-day tourist visa (no advance application needed for citizens of the US, UK, EU, Australia, and many other countries) and use it as a base while working remotely.
 Technically, working on a tourist visa is a gray area — you are not employed by a South African company, but you are performing work on South African soil.
 South Africa has discussed introducing a remote work visa, but nothing has been formalized as of 2026.

 For stays beyond 90 days, some remote workers do visa runs to neighboring countries (Namibia, Botswana, Eswatini) or apply for a visitor visa extension through Home Affairs.
 Check our guide to digital nomad visas worldwide for alternatives with clearer legal frameworks.